 This enactment amends the Criminal Code to, among other things, create the following offences:

-- (c) doing anything for the purpose of removing a child from Canada with the intention that the child undergo conversion therapy outside Canada;
+- doing anything for the purpose of removing a child from Canada with the intention that the child undergo conversion therapy outside Canada;

-- (d) advertising an offer to provide conversion therapy; and
+- promoting or advertising conversion therapy; and

 It also amends the Criminal Code to authorize courts to order that advertisements for conversion therapy be disposed of or deleted.